Sunday, November 18, 2018

 Although Rossetti painted a variety of literary and medieval subjects, he had a complicated love life, and he became increasingly obsessed with painting a certain ideal type of woman—voluptuous but melancholy, dreamy and decadent.
 He used a variety of models as his muses, but he gave them all a similar look and attitude.
 Each of these women is supposed to represent a character in a certain literary work, but that's just an excuse; you don't really need to know the story to get the point.

-Tate, London / Jan's photo, 2018
+Dante Gabriel Rossetti, 1828-1882 Monna Vanna, 1866 Tate, London / Jan's photo, 2018 |

-Delaware / Jan's photo, 2018
+Dante Gabriel Rossetti, 1828-1882 Lady Lilith, 1868 Delaware / Jan's photo, 2018 |

-Delaware / Jan's photo, 2018
+Dante Gabriel Rossetti, 1828-1882 Veronica Veronese, 1872 Delaware / Jan's photo, 2018 |

 John Everett Millais became the most prominent exponent of the PRB agenda, even though he moved toward greater realism in less than a decade.
 He was criticized for abandoning his principles, but his later paintings were very popular, and he became one of the wealthiest artists of his day.

-Tate London / Photo by Jan, 2018
+John Everett Millais, 1829-1896 Mariana, 1851 Tate London / Photo by Jan, 2018 |

 This painting from early in his career (he was 22) is the perfect embodiment of the Pre-Raphaelite aesthetic, using a jewel-tone palette and depicting a scene from a literary source.
 Mariana started as a character from Shakespeare's play Measure for Measure.
 Alfred, Lord Tennyson then wrote a poem about her.
-It seems she has been abandoned by her fiancé for lack of a dowry, and she is passing the time by making a tapestry at table near a window.
+It seems she has been abandoned by her fiancĂ© for lack of a dowry, and she is passing the time by making a tapestry at table near a window.
 When she stands to stretch her back, she is supposed to be saying, "My life is dreary—He cometh not!"

-Getty / Photo by Jan, 2018
+John Everett Millais, 1829-1896 The Ransom, 1862 Getty / Photo by Jan, 2018 |

 The story in this painting is marvelously clear and its source is clearly literary.
 The knight in shining armor is ready to give precious jewels to the brigand on the right, for the return of two young girls, presumably his daughters.
 On the left side of the picture, a page or footman has the ransom note, and a fur rug to cover the girls for the carriage ride home.
 Between the knight and the brigand is a friend or supporter of the knight who has a bag of gold at hand.

-Getty / Jan's photo, 2018
+John Everett Millais, 1829-1896 Leisure Hours, 1864 Getty / Jan's photo, 2018 |

 Here again are two young girls, but this is a straight-forward portrait commission, with no narrative or medieval elements.
 It's possible there is some symbolism in the fishbowl, which seems out of place.

-Christ in the House of His Parents, c.
-1866
+John Everett Millais, 1829-1896 Christ in the House of His Parents, c.
+1866 Private collection / Jan's photo, 2018 |

 The humble, naturalistic detail of this painting is appealing to the modern eye: the way Millais has imagined Joseph's workshop, with tools hanging on the wall, lumber stacked out back, and shavings littering the floor is charming.
 Joseph has two young helpers (possibly Jesus' siblings), and it looks like Mary's mother Anne is also helping, or perhaps just looking on.
 Jesus has been trying to help assemble the door, but he has driven a nail into his hand.
 Mary is comforting him with a kiss, as mothers do.
 Millais' interpretation of this situation in the New Testament was considered blasphemous by many of his' contemporaries because the characters looked too ordinary and familiar.
 The controversy made the painting very famous, but was divisive to the Pre-Raphaelites.
 I was struck by the herd of white cattle and sheep looking on with concern.